 For a time, the remainder of the Atlas troops on Pandora persist as the dominant power.

-But one of their agents, elite assassin Athena, goes rogue.
-This results in the Vault Hunters getting recruited by Mad Moxxi and clashing with Atlas.
+But one of their agents, elite space ninja assassin ice queen Athena, goes rogue.
+So she’s now a rogue elite space ninja assassin ice queen.
+This results in the Vault Hunters getting recruited by her friend Mad Moxxi and clashing with Atlas.

 As with Dahl before, Atlas decides to cut their losses and leave most of their personnel behind.